Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 - NOTE- Don't write something fake or exaggerated in your resume

 ## The Final Strategy - What should be done...?
 The show is not over yet.
 There are so many answered questions and a few tricks to be revealed.
-Keep reading!
+Keep reading!\
+Keep your Linkedin Profile, Resume and Github Profile updated.